 How To Go To The Wadden Islands?

-If you click on the numbers in the interactive map below, you will learn more about the Wadden Islands and the ferry services to these islands.
+If you click on the numbers in the map above, you will learn more about the Wadden Islands and the ferry services to these islands.

 What Is The Best Wadden Island To Visit?

 All five Dutch Wadden Islands are beautiful, but some Dutch Wadden islands may better suit you because all five Wadden islands have somewhat different characters and tourist facilities.
 It depends on what you are looking for.

 1. Is Texel Worth Visiting?